-- -Multi-disciplinary staff meeting at the Student Health and Wellness Center (1) - -Providing clinical services: intake, group & 7 individual appts. on average (10-12 Clinical) - -Seminar lectures for pre-doctoral interns (1- Fall quarter only) - -Program development (3) - -Outreach & Consultation responsibilities (1-2 each month)
+- -Eating Disorders Management Team (Multi-disciplinary consultation meeting) (1) - -Providing clinical services: intake, group & 7 individual appts. on average (10-12) - -Seminar lectures for pre-doctoral interns (1- Fall quarter only) - -Program development/case management (3) - -Outreach & Consultation responsibilities (1-2 each month)

-3. Campus Outreach Focus Area: (webadmit name: UCD SHCS CO)
+3. Campus Outreach Focus Area: (APPA CAS WebAdMIT name: UCD SHCS CO)

 This interest area is designed to offer supervised experiences to Residents who wish to develop and enhance their skills in developing and delivering programmatic and clinical services to one or more campus communities that have been historically underrepresented and/or marginalized on college campuses.
 All SHCS Residents carry a multicultural caseload, by virtue of the fact that UC Davis has a very diverse student population, but the Resident working in the Campus Outreach (CO) Focus Area will gain more in-depth experience in providing culturally sensitive and responsive services to a particular population of the Resident's choice.
 The Resident will be asked to identify in their application material the campus population(s) they wish to work with, based on the Resident's interest as well prior experience, education and/or training.
-See our Community Advising Network webpage for a listing of the campus units SHCS already closely partners with in delivering student services. https://shcs.ucdavis.edu/services/can
+See our Community Advising Network webpage for a listing of the campus units SHCS already closely partners with in delivering student services.

+https://shcs.ucdavis.edu/services/can